msaarna/cleanym/README.md

 ## Features

 *   **4-bit YMZ ADPCM Encoding:** Efficient compression suitable for low-bandwidth audio.
-*   **Look-Ahead Optimization:** The encoder analyzes future samples to make more intelligent encoding decisions, drastically reducing perceived distortion and improving overall sound fidelity.
+*   **Look-Ahead Optimization:** The encoder analyzes future samples to make more intelligent encoding decisions, significantly reducing perceived distortion and improving overall sound fidelity.
 *   **Raw Sample Stream Output:** Generates a direct stream of ADPCM nibbles, packed into bytes, eliminating overhead for header parsing.
 *   **High-Quality Decoding:** A robust decoder to convert the 4-bit ADPCM stream back into PCM audio.
 *   **Resampling Support:** The encoder can resample input audio to a target rate, or preserve the original sample rate.